 Acts as a high-speed landing zone for new writes.
 Data gets written here first for speed, then moved to the array overnight.
 Dramatically improves performance for file transfers and application writes.

-Dedicated SSD for Docker container persistent storage (databases, configurations, app data).
-Keeps container I/O fast and separate from the main array.
+Two SSDs in a BTRFS RAID0 pool dedicated to Docker container persistent storage (databases, configurations, app data).
+The striped configuration maximizes throughput and usable capacity while keeping container I/O fast and separate from the main array.

 Unraid runs entirely from RAM but boots from USB.
 The USB drive stores the OS and configuration.